 - Signage.
 Deploying agencies will likely require some signage to support AV deployments.
 At a minimum, this may include signage to alert travels that AVs are operating in an area or to help identify AV pickup/dropoff or stop locations.
 Depending on the type of AV and state of technology, localization signage may still be needed to help the AV with navigation along the route. - Pavement Markings.
 Deploying agencies may need to modify pavement marking programs to ensure that lane markings on routes used by AVs are adequately maintained. - Traffic Signal Timing Changes.
-Agencies may wish to avoid signalized intersections during route selection processes to simplify AV deployments.
+Agencies may wish to consider avoiding signalized intersections, as feasible while meeting the objectives of the AV deployment, during route selection processes to simplify AV deployments as a way to reduce agency costs or limit overall infrastructure changes needed.
 Otherwise, depending on the state of the AV technology, the agency should anticipate some work to adjust traffic signal timings at intersections where AVs will operate.
 This may include the deployment of roadside units or technology to broadcast SPaT information to the AVs. - Roadside Units.
 Agencies may wish to consider deploying roadside units or other technologies to support AV operations at signalized intersections with V2I communications, in order to supplement other AV sensor systems and increase safety. - Charging Stations and/or Secure Parking Areas.
 Agencies may consider wider deployment of charging stations that support AVs, as well as electric vehicles used by the traveling public.
-Charging stations may need to be located in a secure parking area to reduce the risk of vandalism or meet requirements (e.g., weather) of the AV provider. - Vegetation Management.
-Agencies may need to adapt schedules for vegetation management, such as more frequently mowing grass.
+Charging stations may need to be located in a secure parking area to reduce the risk of vandalism or meet requirements (e.g., weather) of the AV provider.

-• Road or Sidewalk Changes / Maintenance.
+- Vegetation Management.
+Agencies may need to adapt schedules for vegetation management, such as more frequently mowing grass or trimming trees. - Road or Sidewalk Changes / Maintenance.
 Similar to pavement markings, agencies may need to be more proactive about road maintenance on routes used by AVs to reduce the presence of potholes, for example.